tlatawiec/PoliAPI/README.md

-# PoliTracker is a Politician Trade Tracker Designed to Allow you to Take Advantage of Inside Trades
+# (Decommisioned) PoliTracker is a Politician Trade Tracker Designed to Allow you to Take Advantage of Inside Trades

 ## Overview